mohammad-oghli/Text-File-Analyzer/readme.md

 Python function as a web service to analyze text file data according to different measures and return detailed information about it.

 It will calculate and the following information:
-Total number of words, total number of letters, total number of lines, average words per line, average characters per line, average characters per word, most common words, most common letters, unique words, least common letters, longest word, file size according in KB.
+Total number of words, total number of letters, total number of lines, average words per line, average characters per line, average characters per word, most common words, most common letters, unique words, least common letters, longest word, file size in KB.

 How to call it from Python: